PJLab-ADG/DriveArena/WorldDreamer/docs/GETTING_STARTED.md

         --max-sweeps -1 \
         --version interp_12Hz_trainval
         ```

+- To obtain detailed scene descriptions that include elements like time, weather, street style, road structure, and appearance, we provide code to refine the image captions using GPT-4V.
+Before using, please modify the path to the `.pkl` file and other information such as the `ChatGPT API key`.
+    ```
+    python tools/description.py
+    ```

 - (Optional but recommended) We recommend generating cache files in h5 format of the bev map to speed up the data loading process.
     ```
     # generate map cache for val